elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Now let's say we have another ndarray, C:
 C.shape = (2, 1)
 B.shape = (2,)
-Now, if we were to do the oparation `C * B`, a new dimenion needs to be prepended to B.
+Now, if we were to do the operation `C * B`, a new dimension needs to be prepended to B.
 B.shape = (1, 2)
 However, the dimensions of the two ndarrays do not match, so broadcasting will fail.

 Let's say that we know that it is appropriate to broadcast B over C.
 We can explicitly add a new dimension to B using `np.newaxis`.
-Let's see this in our normalisation by RPKM.
+Let's see this in our normalization by RPKM.

 Let's have a look at the dimensions of our two arrays.